phantomstudios/react-gtm/README.md

 ## Introduction

 Designed to use and extend [GTM](https://developers.google.com/tag-manager/quickstart) snippets.
 This library is also SSR safe and does not break when used without window existing.
+This package is intended to be used with React / older Next.JS apps, for Next.JS 11 and above we recommend using [@phntms/next-gtm](https://www.npmjs.com/package/@phntms/next-gtm).

 ## Installation